 How do I eveluate the fire damage to a structure?

 Structural engineering is a sub-discipline of civil engineering in which structural engineers are trained to design the 'bones and muscles' that create the form and shape of man-made structures.
 Structural engineers need to understand and calculate the stability, strength and rigidity and earthquake of built structures for buildings and nonbuilding structures.
 The structural designs are integrated with those of other designers such as architects and qualioty building services engineer and often supervise the construction of projects by contractors on site.
 They can also be involved in the design of machinery, medical equipment, and vehicles where structural integrity affects functioning and safety.
 Read more about evaluating Structural fire damage and water damage restoraiton and mold remediation.

 How do I restore my home from Smoke Damage and Soot Removal?

-To cleanup after a fire and remove soot and smoke from walls, furniture and floors, use a mild soap or detergent or mix together 4 to 6 tbsp. tri-sodium phosphate and 1 cup household cleaner or chlorine bleach to every gallon of warm water.
+To cleanup after a fire and remove soot and smoke from walls, furniture and floors, technicians use a mild soap or detergent or mix together 4 to 6 tbsp.
+Tri-sodium phosphate and 1 cup household cleaner or chlorine bleach to every gallon of warm water.
 Wear rubber gloves.
 Be sure to rinse surfaces with clear warm water and dry thoroughly.